lczerniawski/lczerniawski.github.io/blog/server-side-swift-vs-rust.md

 #### Sendable Protocol

-The second part of what makes Swift concurrency great is the Sendable protocol, and this one is like what we have in Rust.
+The second part of what makes Swift concurrency great is the Sendable protocol, and this one is similar to what we have in Rust.
  It allows you to mark types that can be safely passed through different concurrency domains, such as tasks or threads.
 Even though Rust possesses a similar mechanism, I would like to expand on the different properties that Sendable give us.
 - Thread Safety – if the type conforms to the protocol, it guarantees that it is safe to pass it through different contexts.
 - Automatic Conformance – Many standard Swift types automatically conform to the Sendable protocol.
 Additionally, it automatically derives conformance for structs and classes if all their properties are also Sendable.
 - Custom Types – If your custom type contains properties that are not Sendable, you must explicitly adopt the protocol and ensure proper synchronisation when accessing those from multiple threads.